 Athletes should be allowed to move like individuals rather than robots, but not all athletes will self-organize to an efficient pattern.
 While throwing is a foundational skill that children learn as they develop gross motor skills, pitching is a bit more complex and often requires more in-depth training and coaching.
 Some athletes may have strength, movement, or mobility limitations that they must overcome, or they may just need a bit more specific training.

 Benefits of Each Movement Pattern

-In order to produce muscle force, most hip dominant pitchers take advantage of the slow stretch shortening cycle (slow SSC).
+In order to produce muscle force, most type 1 pitchers take advantage of the slow stretch shortening cycle (slow SSC).
 The SSC is the rapid stretch of a muscle (eccentric or lengthening muscle action) followed immediately by the shortening of a muscle (concentric muscle action).